United States of America

 Completed and opened without the use of electricity, the Brooklyn Bridge was used primarily for horse-drawn carriage, pedestrians/bicycle, and railcar.
 It is an American icon and one of the most widely recognized modern monuments in the world.

-3) View the bridge from the East River Esplanade at night
+View from the East River Esplanade

 Keep reading 0 comments